adepane/Simple-Company-Profile-CMS/README.md

 $ git clone https://github.com/adepane/Simple-Company-Profile-CMS.git
 ```

-Enter to directory that you clonned, the create environment your database.
-Then, copy config from .env.example to .env, in your command line.
+Enter to directory that you clonned, then create environment your database with copy config from .env.example to .env, in your command line.
 ```
 $ cp .env.sample .env
 ```